-Due to the changes from the Covid-19 restrictions, visiting us might look a little different than tasting with us previously.
-Tastings are currently seated and we strongly encourage guests to make a reservation.
-We can only provide tastings to groups with 6 or fewer people at this time (this number includes children, designated drivers, and other non-drinking members of the party.)
+We are happy to take walk-in groups when space allows, but our tables fill up quickly, so we encourage guests to make a reservation.
+We specialize in small group tastings and can only provide tastings to groups with 6 or fewer people at this time (this number includes children, designated drivers, and other non-drinking members of the party.)

 Making a reservation is easy with our new Reservation system, and there is no cost for a tasting at this time.
 Please make your reservation ahead of time so you won’t have to wait for a space to come available.

 *Please note that our last reservation for the day is at 5pm since we close at 6pm.
 Any walk-in tastings will be considered on a day-to-day basis and we may ask that you return at another time or day.

-Thank you for your understanding and patience as we try to deliver the best customer service in these every changing times and we look forward to seeing you in Wine Country!
+Thank you for your understanding and patience as we try to deliver the best customer service in these every changing times.
+We look forward to seeing you in Wine Country!

 *Tour companies, busses, limos and large organizations, please contact us by email or phone as our policies have changed.
 Please contact Anne at email@example.com or call her at 208-779-2466 ext.
 702.